jbcodeforce/flink-studies/docs/techno/ccloud-flink.md

 * Any table created in CC Flink appears as a topic in CC Kafka.
 * A catalog is a collection of databases.
 A database is a collection of tables.
 * The differences with the OSS version, is that the DDL statements of catalog, database, table are mapped to physical kafka objects.
 Table is a schema and a topic, catalog is an environment, and database is a cluster.
-* Developers work in a [**workspace**](https://www.confluent.io/blog/flink-sql-workspaces/), to manage their Apache Flink streaming applications, allowing them to easily write, execute, and monitor real-time data processing queries using a user-friendly SQL editor.
+* Developers work in a [**workspace**](https://www.confluent.io/blog/flink-sql-workspaces/), to manage their Apache Flink® streaming applications, allowing them to easily write, execute, and monitor real-time data processing queries using a user-friendly SQL editor.
 A running SQL Statement run within a workspace.
 From a Kafka topic it is possible to directly go to the workspace.
 * CC offers the **Autopilot**, to automatically adjusts resources for SQL statements based on demand.
 * Supports role-based access control for both user and service accounts.
 * **Stream lineage** provides insights at the topic level about data origins..
-* For **Watermark** configuration, Confluent Cloud for Apache Flink manages it automatically, by using the `$rowtime` column, which is mapped to the Kafka record timestamp, and by observing the behavior of the streams to dynamically adapt the configuration.
+* For **Watermark** configuration, Confluent Cloud for Apache Flink® manages it automatically, by using the `$rowtime` column, which is mapped to the Kafka record timestamp, and by observing the behavior of the streams to dynamically adapt the configuration.
 * When messages processing starts to be behind, **Autopilot** adjusts resource allocation.
 * [Service accounts](https://docs.confluent.io/cloud/current/security/authenticate/workload-identities/service-accounts/overview.html#service-accounts) are used for production deployment to enforce security boundaries.
 Permissions are done with ACL and role binding.
 They can own any type of API keys that can be used for CLI or API access.